 Flexible order management

 Order management is the base of your operations.
 It’s where you store key information on placed orders.
 You can then use this database to instruct the other elements of the process.
+Each record within this system is more than just a transaction; it represents a customer’s decision to trust your product or service.
+As such, managing these orders efficiently is not just about fulfilling requests, but about nurturing these customer relationships.

 Because every company is different—think of all the various return policies, shipping solutions, lead-times and so on—you may want to consider an order management platform that is flexible enough to account for these differences.
 Ideally, you could design the order management table according to your business’s needs, not the other way around.